tendermint/tendermint/docs/tutorials/go-built-in.md

 }
 ```

+The `pendingBlock` keeps track of the transactions that update the application's
-Don't worry about `currentBatch` for now, we'll get to that later.
+state when a block is completed.
+Don't worry about it for now, we'll get to that later.

 ### 1.3.1 CheckTx